April 13, 2026

 What Is Slack Auto Response?

-A Slack auto response is an automated reply that gets sent when a specific condition is met, like a trigger phrase, a workflow action, or a routing rule.
+A Slack auto-response is an automated reply that is sent when a specific condition is met, such as a trigger phrase, a workflow action, or a routing rule.
 Most people searching for Slack auto reply are trying to do one of these:

-1. Set a simple Slack auto reply for common questions (usually via Slackbot custom responses).
+1. Set a simple Slack auto reply for common questions (usually via a Slack response bot).

 2. Create an out of office auto reply experience (what people call Slack OOO auto reply, Slack vacation responder, or “how to set out of office in Slack”).